zeman/perfmap/README.md

 ##Thanks

 Big thanks to Steve Souders who was inspired enough to whip up the intial code structure while simultaneously participating at WebPerfDays NY.
+Clever cookie!